New Crane Wharf is a Grade II Listed building and is one of the most respected developments in Wapping.

 • Canary Wharf

-Canary Wharf is just a short ride on the DLR from New Crane Wharf.
+Canary Wharf is just a short ride on the D3 bus from New Crane Wharf or on the DLR from Shadwell.
 Shop in the Artisan Gallery or the Canary Wharf mall.
 Then visit award-winning restaurants like Roka, contemporary tapas at Iberica or classic London watering hole, The Gun.

 Transport